 These are the states that Red Canary recognizes for your endpoints.

-- Enrolled: Has an EDR/EPP sensor installed.
+- Enrolled: Has an EDR/EPP sensor installed and observed by Red Canary at least once.

 - Unenrolled: Unenrolled indicates that Red Canary has knowledge of an endpoint, but we don't detect that an EDR/EPP sensor is installed.